 Did you know?… Nico and Inaki Williams once told their parents to find this Lawyer who helped them and thank him again.
 Sadly for Maria and Felix, they did not remember the Lawyer’s name.
 They found him but couldn’t see him, and they forgot to ask for any of his contacts immediately after he helped them.

 Early Life in Spain:

 After an initial temporary stay in a boarding house, Father Iñaki Mardones provided them with a Caritas flat.
-Since Maria Williams didn’t have a health card, a medical personnel was to be paid to help monitor Maria’s seven months pregnancy.
+Since Maria Williams didn’t have a health card, medical personnel was to be paid to help monitor her pregnancy of seven months.

 Nico Williams Family Origin:

 By virtue of being born in Pamplona (a community of Navarre in Spain), the Winger holds Spanish nationality.
 Tracing down his ancestry, you may have observed that Nico Williams has his family origins in two African countries.
 First, Maria, his Mum, is a native of Liberia, while Felix, his Dad, is a Ghanaian.

 Regarding the place in Ghana where Nico Williams family comes from, our research points to Tema.
 This is a city of about 209,000 inhabitants, found on the African Atlantic coast, just east of Ghana’s capital, Accra.
 Here is a map of West Africa that’ll aid your understanding of Nico Williams’ Family Origin.